aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 In Java, an interface defines an API, which is essentially a contract that a class will contain the methods defined in the interface.

-> Note: We're using API as "application programming interface," in that we know certain methods we can use to access something — in this case, a Java class.
-You may have heard the term "API" used to mean a web API, which is usually meant to access some sort of data.
+> **Note**: We're using API to mean "application programming interface," in that we know certain methods we can use to access something — in this case, a Java class.
+You may have heard the term "API" used to mean a web API, which is usually leveraged to access some sort of data.
 In the generic sense, an application programming interface describes that process as well.

 An interface is not a class; it **cannot be instantiated**.
 It's just a contract declaring to the compiler that whatever instance is assigned to it will contain the methods in the interface.
 An interface is similar to an abstract class in that its methods are declared but not defined.